brndnmtthws/brndn-io/content/posts/believe-it-or-not-reality-is-real-life/index.md

 In the bygone era, we had résumés—and today, many of us still maintain these professional summaries (or curriculum vitae, for the academically inclined).
-But now we also curate digital identities through social profiles that serve as our new first impressions in an increasingly online world.
-For the professionally ambitious, these digital personas have become the initial point of contact, the gateway through which career opportunities flow.
-In the context of employment, these digital breadcrumbs form a constellation that hiring managers use to make judgments about your candidacy long before any interview.
+But now we also curate digital identities through social profiles, which are often the first thing an employer or stranger sees now.
+For the professionally ambitious, these digital personas have become the initial point of contact, the thing people look at before deciding whether to take you seriously.
+In the context of employment, hiring managers often size you up from your online presence long before any interview.
 Best hope those recruiters don't unearth your anonymous Reddit alter ego.

-Here's the uncomfortable truth: your LinkedIn profile doesn't represent reality.
+Your LinkedIn profile doesn't represent reality.
 Neither do traditional résumés, for that matter.
 Both are carefully curated projections—blank canvases verified by essentially no one, where you can paint whatever professional portrait serves your purposes.
 The boundary between strategic self-presentation and outright fabrication remains blurry, maintained only by the possibility that someone